Mimic Human Cognition, Master Multi-Image Reasoning: A Meta-Action Framework for Enhanced Visual Understanding: Experiments

 Table \ref{single-imgae} presents the results on single-image benchmarks, where our model demonstrates equally strong capabilities.
-Our model achieves superior overall performance compared to existing models specifically designed for single-image reasoning, despite being trained on only a limited amount of single-image data.
+Our model achieves superior overall performance compared to existing models specifically designed for single-image reasoning.
 This validates the generalizability of our approach, proving its effectiveness not only for multi-image scenarios but also for single-image tasks.
 On comprehensive single-image benchmarks, our model achieves 3\% improvement on MMMU-Pro and 3.8\% improvement on M3COT, surpassing the closed-source models GPT-4V and GPT-4o on M3COT.
 On math benchmarks, our model attains state-of-the-art performance on MM-Math and achieves comparable performance to existing models specialized in single-image reasoning across other mathematical benchmarks.